Pikaday/Pikaday/README.md

 `picker.setDate('2012-01-01', preventOnSelect)`

 Set the current selection.
 This will be restricted within the bounds of `minDate` and `maxDate` options if they're specified.
-The second option is a boolean that disables triggering of the onSelect callback, allowing the date to be set silently.
+The second parameter is an optional boolean that disables triggering of the onSelect callback if true, allowing the date to be set silently.

 `picker.getMoment()`